armsle2/liri-node-app/README.md

 Mamba is a Language Interpretation and Recognition Interface that uses CLI to search OMDB, Spotify, and Twitter's APIs.

-Use this app to search Spotify for a song or OMDB for a movie.
+Use this CLI app to search Spotify for a song or OMDB for a movie.
 You can event check out my latest tweets!
 If you're feeling indecisive then just let LIRI choose for you.
 Depending on your preference you can use LIRI in developer mode or the consumer mode.
 LIRI commands and demonstrations listed below.